Checklist for international programme students and students taking freestanding courses

 Pay the first tuition fee installment

 If you are a student who is a citizen of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland, you are required to pay an application and tuition fee.
-You will receive payment instructions from the SLU Admissions Office.
-You will not be able to apply for a residence permit for studies until you pay the tuition fee.

-Apply for a residence permit in Sweden
+Apply for a Swedish residence permit

 Accommodation fee paying students